decentraland/adr/RFC/RFC-10-realm-description.md

 ## Realm

 A `realm` is a set of services needed for the client to work: current there is comms, content and lambdas.
-A valid realm is pointed by a url defining `/about` endpoint in the proper format, which describes the realm and its status.
+A valid realm is pointed by a URL defining `/about` endpoint in the proper format, which describes the realm and its status.

 ## /about